SSalario

 The difference matters because your promotion salary becomes your new baseline.
 A 10% increase today compounds into a $80,000–$150,000 difference in lifetime earnings versus a 20% increase, assuming similar annual raises thereafter.
 Use our Pay Raise Calculator to model exactly what different promotion percentages mean for your 5- and 10-year earning trajectory.

-What the Data Actually Shows: Three Sources, Three Answers
+What the Data Actually Shows: Four Sources, Four Answers

 The confusion around promotion increases comes partly from different data sources measuring different things.
-Here is how to interpret each:
+Here is how to interpret the promotion, merit, and total-compensation layers:

 Ravio (2025): 22.3% average promotion increase